0xWTC/check-your-ip-address-and-location/README.md

 # Check your IP address and location

-A little app to check your IP address that showcases how to do several useful things in Python:
+A little app to check your IP address using https://wtfismyip.com/ that showcases how to do several useful things in Python:
 * how classes work
 * logging info and debug into a file
 * handling exceptions and errors